cjohansen/dumdom/Readme.md

 - New feature: `dumdom.core/render-once` (see [docs above](#render-once)).
 - Major implementation change: Move Dumdom's vdom representation from Snabbdom's object model to Clojure maps.
-This moves more of the implementation from JavaScript to Clojure, and more importantly addresses som weird behavior in complex DOM layouts.
+This moves more of the implementation from JavaScript to Clojure, and more importantly addresses some weird behavior in complex DOM layouts.
 The vdom objects created by Snabbdom are mutated by Snabbdom to maintain a reference to the rendered elements.
 In other words, the vdom objects we provide as input to Snabbdom ends up doubling as Snabbdom's